-Issue 15B - Water quality in some of Marlborough's rivers has already been degraded, to the extent that their ability to support aquatic ecosystems and/or contact recreation has been compromised.
+Issue 15B - Water quality in some of Marlborough's rivers has already been degraded, to the extent that their ability to support aquatic ecosystems and/or contact recreation (primary and secondary) has been compromised.

-Monitoring of water quality as part of the Council's State of the Environment monitoring programme has established that water quality has become degraded in some rivers, relative to the natural and human use values that these rivers support or have supported in the past.
+Monitoring of water quality as part of the Council's State of the Environment monitoring programme has established that water quality has become degraded in some rivers, relative to the freshwater values that these rivers support or have supported in the past.
 Of particular note are changes in nutrient (nitrate and phosphorus), sediment and bacteria levels.
 Increasing levels of these contaminants is indicative of the impact of point source and non-point source discharge to rivers.
-These discharges have reduced the ability of the rivers to safely support primary contact recreation (i.e. swimming) and aquatic ecosystems.
+These discharges have reduced the ability of the rivers to safely support primary contact recreation (i.e. swimming), secondary contact recreation and aquatic ecosystems.
 This is a significant concern given the contribution that water-based recreation makes to community wellbeing and the intrinsic values of aquatic ecosystems.

-Water quality degradation is measured relative to the attribute values provided by the National Objectives Framework included in the NPSFM and/or the Council's water quality index.
+Water quality degradation is measured relative to the attribute values provided by the National Objectives Framework included in the NPSFM and the Council's water quality index.
 The water quality index, based on the Canadian Water Quality Index, summarises monthly measurements of nine chemical and physical parameters to produce an aggregate score for the state of water quality in Marlborough's rivers.
 The score allows the overall state of water quality to be categorised as excellent, good, fair, marginal and poor, relative to the natural or desirable level.
+The Canadian Water Quality Index uses NPSFM attribute state thresholds and also uses additional parameters including temperature and pH.